 1. A Strategic Mindset

 Strategic planning represents a big bulk of a CFO’s responsibilities.
 They must plan and execute trackable business goals, assist with financial operations, then measure performance.
 This makes the CFO one of the main persons who establish the direction of a business.
-Without a strategic mindset able to plan, analyse, compare and make optimal decisions, a CFO will fail to drive business growth and increase profitability.
+Without a strategic mindset able to plan, analyze, compare and make optimal decisions, a CFO will fail to drive business growth and increase profitability.

 A visionary mind oriented towards “bigger picture” growth and financial foresight are some of the key ingredients that allow a CFO to achieve the company’s goals.
 It’s important for someone in this role to be able to anticipate financial issues and market changes to ensure the company maintains its standing.
 A CFO must have not only vision but also the courage to follow it confidently.
 With foresight, they are able to make relevant decisions with significant positive implications on the long-term